dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.2 with OC77; update to OC81 using OpenCore Aux Tools works great.
-* Update to MacOS 12.4 works great.
+* Monterey 12.4 with OC81 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing]

 **Hardware**